feliperazeek/pyspark-mysql-join-rest-api/README.md

-# pyspark-mysql-join-rest-api
+# PySpark - MySQL/REST Join - Demo Application

-PySpark joining multiple tables from MySQL with data coming from REST API calls
+This is a demo PySpark application that joins multiple tables from MySQL (that don't fit in memory) with data coming from multiple REST API calls (doesn't fit in memory either).